Lake Tyler in East Texas

 Situated just east of Tyler, Texas, these are the largest lakes in the area in addition to Lake Palestine.

-Lake Tyler functions as a major recreation center for this area, and as a supply of drinking water for the City, under strict sanitary controls.
+Lake Tyler functions as a major recreation center for the area, and as a supply of drinking water for the City, under strict sanitary controls.

 The Lake Tyler Department of the City of Tyler maintains the park areas adjacent to the lake.